 In this article, will discuss the best destinations for first time solo travelers, and a quiz on how to know when you’re ready to solo travel to an international destination.

-This data was compiled from the metanalysis of forum-style posts within the Reddit community named r/solotravel.
+This data was compiled from an analysis of forum-style posts within the Reddit community r/solotravel.
 10 posts asking for suggestions for the best destinations for first-time solo travelers were included in this analysis, with an average of 14.5 responses per post.
 130 votes total.
 For an accessible description of this graphic, see the detailed image description below.

 Getting Ready for your First Solo Trip: Starting Local

 While it’s true that solo travel in an international destination has a different feel than solo travel locally, you can get a sense of what it might be like to travel alone by taking trips in your local area.

 While some solo travel advocates suggest that new solo travelers try taking a day trip in their own region or perhaps a state or province over (in fact, my guide to solo travel in Seattle might be a starting point) I personally don’t think that these experiences actually give a potential traveler a taste of what it’s really like to do international solo travel.
 Instead, I recommend seeking out immersive cultural experiences in your own city.